After Hours With Colleagues

 The residents arrange many other events together including Halloween parties, engagement parties, karaoke nights, ice cream parties, apple picking weekends, bowling parties, dessert parties, the After Hours, the Annual Beef Fest and Mustache Contest, and more.
 Many more examples of residents having fun together.

 Many BCRP residents participate in organized sports.
-In the past, residents have organized BCRP softball, basketball, and soccer teams in leagues throughout Boston, and some are winning titles!
+In the past, residents have organized BCRP softball, basketball, and soccer teams in leagues throughout Boston,and some are winning titles!
+One example is the Malpractice Dodgers, pictured at the right, a team of BCRP residents, alumni, and significant others that play in the Boston Children’s Hospital league in Hyde Park.
 Other residents take advantage of hiking and biking trails in Boston and the region or have memberships in local gyms such as the YMCA, Crossfit or Boston Sports Club.
 Harvard University and Harvard Medical School athletic facilities are available to residents for a small fee, and residents enjoy benefits of discounted memberships at many gym facilities across the city.
 Harvard Medical School has a gymnasium, squash courts, extensive exercise equipment and an outdoor tennis court.